-The first ever jury for the Audio Awards has been selected with insight and guidance from the Institute of Creative Advertising and Design, alongside some of the best, most highly respected and consistently awarded creatives in the industry.
-Drawing from this experience, the Audio Awards has assembled a jury which is qualified to assess, recognise and award the most exceptional work.
+The first ever jury for the Audio Awards was selected with insight and guidance from the Institute of Creative Advertising and Design, alongside some of the best, most highly respected and consistently awarded creatives in the industry.
+Drawing from this experience, the Audio Awards assembled a jury which was qualified to assess, recognise and award the most exceptional work.

-The jury will be assembled with a varied set of experience in mind, and will be equipped to evaluate work in a fair and effective manner.
-The jury currently comprises three creatives, two practising outside Ireland, and one jury chair practising in Ireland.
-The jury is empowered to award to the best of its ability, and as such, the Audio Awards will have no access to the jury whilst they deliberate.
-Similarly, the Audio Awards will not be privy to decision making rationale, and will have no input into the results.
+The jury was assembled with a varied set of experience in mind, and equipped to evaluate work in a fair and effective manner.
+The jury comprised four creatives, two practising outside Ireland, one Irish jury chair, and an audio craft specialist.
+The jury was empowered to award to the best of its ability, and as such, the Audio Awards had no access to the jury whilst they deliberate.
+Similarly, the Audio Awards was not privy to decision making rationale, and had no input into the results.

 Publicis Groupe Benelux